 (e) An authorized school official issues a temporary exemption, for up to 30 school days, to permit a student who transfers into a new county to attend class until his or her records can be obtained.
 Children and youths who are experiencing homelessness and children who are known to the department, as defined in s.
 39.0016, shall be given a temporary exemption for 30 school days.
 The public school health nurse or authorized private school official is responsible for followup of each such student until proper documentation or immunizations are obtained.
 An exemption for 30 days may be issued for a student who enters a juvenile justice program to permit the student to attend class until his or her records can be obtained or until the immunizations can be obtained.
-An authorized juvenile justice official is responsible for followup of each student who enters a juvenile justice official is down to permit the student to attend class until his or her records can be obtained or until the immunizations can be obtained.
-An authorized juvenile justice program until proper documentation or immunizations are obtained.
+An authorized juvenile justice official is responsible for followup of each student who enters a juvenile justice program until proper documentation or immunizations are obtained.